 Exceptional Promise in Social Justice Award

 This award honored a lower-division student who showed exemplary promise as a champion of social justice, integrating liberal arts scholarship with rigorous community-based work in ways that extended and transformed both in the process.
 Recipients of this award showed a deep and abiding commitment to societal change at the grassroots level, and served as exemplary models of activism and compassion, inspiring others to follow in their footsteps.

 Outstanding Engagement with K-12 Youth

-This award honors a student in any year, who has done outstanding work in a K-12 education setting.
-Recipients of this award show an awareness and deep understanding of educational issues, and demonstrate a commitment to fostering the development and achievement of youth.
-This award recognizes ongoing positive community impact in K-12 student learning and success.
+This award honored a student in any year, who had done outstanding work in a K-12 education setting.
+Recipients of this award showed an awareness and deep understanding of educational issues, and demonstrated a commitment to fostering the development and achievement of youth.
+This award recognized ongoing positive community impact in K-12 student learning and success.

 2016-2017 Recipient: Nan Elpers

 2015-2016 Recipient: Kiersten Kelly

 Student Leader Award